Delia Cugat

-Delia Cugat (born 1935) is an Argentinian artist who has lived and worked in Paris for most of her professional career, with her partner Sergio Camoreale, also a well-known Argentinian artist).
+Delia Cugat (born 1935) is an Argentine artist who has lived and worked in Paris for most of her professional career, with her partner Sergio Camoreale, also a well-known fellow Argentine artist).
 Cugat is one of the founding members of the graphic art group Grabas.
 Cugat's work encompasses the solitary everyday world of Edward Hopper, the pictorial reflection of Balthus, and the Cubist idea of composition of Jacques Villon.
 She has her own world of meanings and has established herself as belonging to that of the Latin American greats.

 Early life, education, and career

 Cugat was born in Argentina in 1935.
 Since the end of the 1950s, Cugat has been pursuing a means of self-expression.
 She began when she was very young, studying at the School of Fine Arts in Buenos Aires.
 In 1958, she entered the world of the theater, where she made sets, design costumes, and ventured into directing plays and ballets.
 A trip to Europe a few years later led her to continue her studies at the School of Fine Arts.
 While there, she apprenticed under and learned a great deal from renowned Argentine artist, Horatio Butler.
 Later, for two years, she worked in the Studios of the Museum of Modern Art in Rio de Janeiro.
 In the 1970s she returned to Buenos Aires and with three other artists, Pablo Obelar, Daniel Zelaya and Sergio Camporeale, founded the Grabas Group.
 As a graphic arts group, the Grabas group had full access to a printmaking workshop in Buenos Aires, which allowed them to explore a broad range of printmaking media, including etching, lithography, and silkscreen.
 The Grabas group was active in printmaking presentations at universities and workshops throughout South America, with a particular focus on Argentina, Colombia, and Venezuela.
 Eventually, the group moved to Paris to seek fame and fortune.

 As a member of the Grabas Group, which revolutionized the concept of graphic work, Cugat is considered one of the pioneering artists of Latin America.
-In her painting, from 1990, Turbulences Argentinean School, Delia Expresses the turbulence felt while studying at art school.
+In her painting, from 1990, Turbulences Argentine School, Delia Expresses the turbulence felt while studying at art school.
 Here she has painted, using quick painterly brush strokes, a swirling dreamscape with an image of a girl dressed in her night gown, in the act of running through her dream, but somehow unable to escape from the wheel.
 The essence of her art lies in the structure of composition with its patient brushstrokes, which seek out a sensitive world of modeled tones and structured masses.
 The action appears invented, fictitious, created merely to give an existence to the image, in a kind of sentimental projection on a specially structured landscape.
 It is on the basis of this fictitious fabric, the confluence of surfaces, directions, and characters that Cugat manages to liberate the plastic elements of her art.